thinkhero/dcrdocs/docs/getting-started/user-guides/web.md

 > Step Two

-In `Amount`, enter the value in DCR to send to the recipient.
+In `Amount`, enter the value in HC to send to the recipient.
 If you wish you can type an optional message in the `Note` field.
 Press `Send`.
 The `Use Unconfirmed Funds` option lets you use funds that the network knows are being sent to you but have not yet been confirmed by